The difference may be established by bringing clarity on corporate governance and scope.

 CEO can also be the Chairman of the Board; it is not always, but some CEOs do occupy the chairman’s chair in the board.
 The Board members are elected and appointed by the shareholders, the board members are the guardians of the investor’s interests.
 Chairman is also the head of the Board; who’s word is often the last word on what an organization or company does.

 The Board, headed by the Chairman, hire a CEO to run the company.
-The CEO is the full time employee of the organization or corporate or company and Board meets periodically.
-In British System, Managing Directors play the role of the Chairman.
+The CEO is the full-time employee of the organization or corporation or company and the Board meets periodically.
+In the British System, Managing Directors play the role of the Chairman.